Strange quark matter as dark matter: 40 years later, a reappraisal: Conclusions

 \section{Conclusions}

 In this article we have revisited the possibility that dark matter is made of clusters of up, down and strange quarks, as suggested by \citet{Witten:1984rs}.
 We have shown that it is at least conceptually possible to formulate a scheme, leading to the formation of those objects in the Early Universe, without assuming the existence of a first-order phase transition associated with confinement.
-The recent experimental results, showing that nuclei can form at high temperatures in ultra-relativistic heavy ion collisions, support the claim that clusterization does not need to be associated with a first-order transition.

-We have investigated a simple scheme, based on the formation of quark clusters at the hadronization temperature, which later partially evaporate, and we have shown that these objects can satisfy all the astrophysical and cosmological constraints on dark matter.
+In our analysis we have considered the possibility of producing massive strangelets through a first-order phase transition taking place in the high-temperature hadronic matter.
+A first possibility is based on the coalescence of sexaquarks \citep{Shahrbaf:2022upc}.
+Another possibility is instead related to the existence of a chemical-mechanical instability leading to the production of high-density, finite-strangeness matter \citep{Lavagno:2022orw}.
+These theoretical possibilities need to be further investigated.
+We have then discussed how strangelets undergo a partial evaporation, and we have shown that these objects can satisfy all the astrophysical and cosmological constraints on dark matter.
+This result clearly depends on the value of a few phenomenological parameters, for instance the one related to the effect of Pauli blocking on the evaporation rate.
+It will be important to investigate if the value of these parameters can be justified by microphysics.

 We have shown that SQM is not strongly self-interacting and that it can be considered charge neutral.
 On the other hand, it has a finite inelastic cross section with itself and with ordinary matter, but the implications of this property for the evolution of galaxies still need to be worked out.